 The fact that most neurofeedback is currently being conducted in a clinical setting tends to shift the perspective to the remediation of deficits.
 Thus even the language used to communicate with clients tends to adopt that perspective.
 This is unsurprising for a number of reasons.
-The entire healthcare system is deficit-focused, and consequently clients tend to adopt that perspective as well.
+The entire healthcare system is deficit-focused, and consequently the client himself as well.
 A somatic complaint or functional deficit will naturally focus the attention narrowly.
 Moreover, characterization methods used in neurofeedback tend to focus on the discernment of deficits, both to make the case for neurofeedback and to guide the training.
-For example, statistical parameter mapping is commonly used to determine deviations from normative behavior.
-Such deviations are typically linked to the diagnosis and then become targets for a 'normalization paradigm' in neurofeedback.

 The notion that neurofeedback clinicians are actually prescribing a remedy for particular complaints is in need of a sober, cold-eyed critique.
 If truth be told, neurofeedback clinicians have lots of evidence that the brain may not respond as directed in training situations.
-Or the predicted outcome may not be achieved with the recommended protocol.
+Or the predicted outcome is not achieved with the recommended protocol.
 Or the EEG does not change in the direction implied by the protocol.
 When the brain is subjected to the close-order drill that is operant conditioning, the response has greater variation than our models imply.

 It is therefore more appropriate to regard the rewards and inhibits of a traditional neurofeedback protocol as a provocation or a challenge rather than as an explicit instruction.
-This is an easy case to make for the inhibit aspect of a training protocol.
-After all, the brain is merely being alerted to its transient indiscretions, and it is left to its own devices for a response.
-But even in the case of a targeted reward, matters are often not what they seem.
+This is an easy case to make for the inhibit design.
+After all, the brain is merely being alerted to its indiscretions, and it is left to its own devices for a response.
+But even in the case of a targeted reward, matters are not what they seem.
 Response formation depends upon the brain assigning meaning to the episodic reward, whereupon the brain is in a position to exercise all of its degrees of freedom in response.
 The clinician is not in good control of that process.

 It has been our own experience over the years that the brain responded far too quickly to the training in many cases to be reasonably attributed to an operant conditioning response.
 In addition to the expected slow and gradual learning curves, we were observing state shifts and symptom relief that were surprisingly rapid and unexpected.
-When we first let this be known, it led to a lot of initial skepticism about our clinical findings.
-Our observations were not the problem, however.
-It was the model in terms of which such results were inconceivable.
 The brain was deriving more information from the signal than we thought we were providing.
 While we as scientist-practitioners were focusing on the operant conditioning aspects of the design, the brain was appraising the signal more comprehensively.
 Over time, we came to abandon the operant conditioning aspect of the training entirely, relying instead solely on the brain's observation of its own output, as reflected in the EEG.
-This came about quite naturally rather than by virtue of an explicit decision, as described in the following section.
-The signal was now continuous, allowing the brain to experience it rather than merely to observe it.
-The feedback became more organic, more captivating and thus more effective, quicker to reach the goal.
-Once we gave up trying to dictate to the brain in an attempt to prescribe outcomes, the brain placed itself totally in charge of the process.
+The feedback became more organic and more effective, quicker to reach the goal.
+Once we gave up trying to prescribe outcomes, the brain placed itself totally in charge of the process by default.

 Once the neurofeedback process is left to the discretion of the brain in its execution, it becomes apparent that the brain utilizes all the information available to it in the cause of better regulation.
 The training process that has emerged is entirely analogous to the one by which the brain acquired its self-regulatory skills in the first place, during early development.
 We have simply given the brain the benefit of additional information, so it is the beneficiary of much more direct feedback on its own regulatory activity than is otherwise available.
 That in turn allows the brain's natural proclivity toward self-optimization to be executed in a larger workspace and with greater refinement.
 This process is most appropriately seen in the frame of training toward optimum functioning, a matter of skill learning.
-Within the biofeedback field, this has traditionally been referred to as training toward mastery.